yirkajk/yirkajk.github.io/README.md

 ***

 ### About Me
 I have worked in quantum computing research since 2015.
 I completed my Ph.D. in Computer Science at The University of Texas at Austin in 2025, advised by Scott Aaronson.
-My work has focused on quantum computation and theoretical computer science, especially complexity theory, Hamiltonian complexity, and quantum algorithms.
+My research focused on quantum computation and theoretical computer science, especially complexity theory, Hamiltonian complexity, and quantum algorithms.
-In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.
+In other words, I studied what quantum computers can do, what they cannot do, and the structure that creates those differences.

-Some of my work has explored the difficulty of computing properties in low-energy quantum systems, quantifying the amount of useful information in a quantum state, and the robustness of quantum algorithmic speed-ups to changes in the query input model.
+Some of my projects have explored the difficulty of computing properties in low-energy quantum systems, quantifying the amount of useful information in a quantum state, and the robustness of quantum algorithmic speed-ups to changes in the query input model.

 Now, I am now a Quantum Computing Researcher at [Blanqet](https://blanqet.net/), a startup pursuing real-world applications of quantum computation and quantum communication.

 Fun facts: I've traveled to 10+ countries and attended 17+ major conferences.
 I've visited 25+ US states and lived in Maryland, New Mexico, Texas, Virginia, and (soon) Pennsylvania.
+In high school and college (club), I played lacrosse.

 ***